25 Eco-Friendly Packaging Design Concepts

 A sustainable, reusable way to send and keep your t-shirts.
 As you open the package you create a coat hanger.
 The packaging could be made from recycled material whether it is card or plastic and the only waste is the green tear-away tab.

 These bags are the perfect natural answer to the environment’s needs.
 They are biodegradable carrier bags made out of flax-viscose non-woven fabric.
 Its material was scientifically developed and manufacture in Poland.
-The flax-viscose fabric is produced with flax fibre industrial waste, which means it doesn’t exploit any natural resources and requires minimal energy during its production.
+The flax-viscose fabric is produced with flax fiber industrial waste, which means it doesn’t exploit any natural resources and requires minimal energy during its production.

 Revelry wines are sold in patent-pending REVELution cask.
 According to 425 Magazine, the “unique, boxed design holds almost twice the amount of wine that a bottle holds, isn’t susceptible to cork taint and keeps wine fresh for several weeks after opening”.
 It is also recyclable.